+Contemporaneous search

+To be legal, the search must be contemporaneous with the arrest.
+That is, the search must be conducted:

+- at or near the time of arrest, although either can precede the other

+- at or near the place of the arrest

+- while the arrestee is still on the scene

+NOTE: If the search precedes the arrest, the officer must have probable cause to arrest at the time of the search.

+The search can still be upheld as contemporaneous even if delayed somewhat, if the delay is reasonably necessary (e.g., for safety reasons), and the search is conducted as soon after the arrest as practical.

+"Arm's reach" rule

+Peace officers may search any area that is or was reasonably within the arrestee's control.
+This could include any area from which the arrestee may:

+- grab a weapon

+- obtain any item that could be used as a weapon

+- destroy evidence

-Contempor- aneous search search must at or nea at or nea while the NOTE: The search of the delay the search must be contemporaneous with the arrest.
-That is, the be conducted: ar the time of arrest, although either can precede the other ar the place of the arrest e arrestee is still on the scene If the search precedes the arrest, the officer must have probable cause to arrest at the time of the search. can still be upheld as contemporaneous even if delayed somewhat, is reasonably necessary (e.g., for safety reasons), and the search is "Arm's reach" rule Peace office arrestee's co • grab a w • obtain a ers may search any area that is or was reasonably within the control.
-This could include any area from which the arrestee may: Weapon ny item that could be used as a weapon evidence The fact that the arrestee has been handcuffed or otherwise immobilized does not eliminate or change the "arm's reach" rule.
-It is improper to try to expand or enlarge the area of an arrestee's immediate control by moving the arrestee (e.g., from one room to another) in order to enhance an officer's ability to see objects
+NOTE: The fact that the arrestee has been handcuffed or otherwise immobilized does not eliminate or change the "arm's reach" rule.

+NOTE: It is improper to try to expand or enlarge the area of an arrestee's immediate control by moving the arrestee (e.g., from one room to another) in order to enhance an officer's ability to see objects in plain view.